themaplelab/swan/README.md

 You can learn about how to write analysis for SWAN [here](https://github.com/themaplelab/swan/wiki/Writing-Analysis).
 Use `-t` to give the driver a taint analysis specification.
 Use `-e` to give the driver a typestate specification.
 You can view some example specifications in `specifications/`.
 Use `-p` to enable path-tracking.
 Note that path-tracking sometimes hangs (we are working on fixing this).

+Our analysis engine may run out of stack memory.
+Currently, it will not tell you if this has happened.
+You can use `-Xss` to increase the stack memory.

 ### 3. Processing analysis results

 The driver writes analysis results to `swan-dir/*-results.json`.